 So, let’s cut to the chase: Here are my top five rigs for Carp fishing!

-Note: (For simplicity’s sake, this list is assuming that one is using a “semi-fixed bolt” weight set up like the one featured below.)
+(For simplicity’s sake, I’m assuming that readers are using a “semi-fixed bolt” weight set up like the one featured below.)

 The Hair Rig (and Variations Thereof)